Antosser/brainfuck-compiler-web/README.md

 // Create variable that contains one of: jpg, png, gif createenum myextension imageextensions

-// Set it to png
+// Set it to gif
 setenum myextension gif

-// Check if extension is png
+// Check the extension
 #ifenum myextension png
   printl It is png!
 #end